Arinthia Komolafe: Business career

+Komolafe was nominated for the U.S. State's Department Global Leadership Mentorship Program for leadership that made a difference to the Bahamas.

 Political career

+Chairperson of the Women's Branch

-In 2012, Komolafe was elected as the Chairperson of the New Providence Women's Branch of the Progressive Liberal Party.
-She previously served as the Secretary of the Women's Branch under the Chairmanship of Manita Wisdom who she succeeded.
+In 2012, Komolafe was elected as the Chairperson of the New Providence Women's Branch of the Progressive Liberal Party, having previously served as the Secretary of the Women's Branch.
 During her tenure, Komolafe led a delegation of women to their first meeting at the 57th Session of the Commission on the Status of Women meeting at the United Nations in March 2013.